Vector spaces as Kripke frames: Modal algebras over a field

 where \begin{enumerate} \item $\wdia \mathbb{U}: = [v \mid \exists u \,(v R u \mbox{ and } u \in U)]$; \item $\bbox \mathbb{W}: = [u \mid \forall v \,(v R u \ \Rightarrow \ v \in W)]$. \end{enumerate} \end{definition}

-\begin{remark} Notice that every linear map $f:\mathbb{V}\to\mathbb{V}$ is a linear relation, and hence functional modal $\mathbb{K}$-algebras $(\mathbb{V}, \star, f)$ can be defined analogously to definition \ref{definition:R-linear} and their associated algebras will be complete modal residuated lattices such that $\wdia $ $f[-]\dashv f^{-1}[-]$ in $\mathcal{S}(\mathbb{V})$.
-However, if we make use a linear function $f$ (instead of a linear relation $R$) to define modal $\mathbb{K}$-algebras, then we are not able to show completeness for the full fragment of \textbf{D.NL}$_{\wdia}$. \end{remark}
+\begin{remark} Notice that every linear map $f:\mathbb{V}\to\mathbb{V}$ satisfies the conditions of Definition \ref{definition:R-linear}, and hence functional modal $\mathbb{K}$-algebras $(\mathbb{V}, \star, f)$ can be defined analogously to definition \ref{definition:R-linear} and their associated algebras will be complete modal residuated lattices such that $\wdia $ $f[-]\dashv f^{-1}[-]$ in $\mathcal{S}(\mathbb{V})$.
+However, if we make use a linear function $f$ (instead of a relation $R$) to define modal $\mathbb{K}$-algebras, then we are not able to show completeness for the full fragment of \textbf{D.NL}$_{\wdia}$. \end{remark}